-Island Peak Expedition of 4 days that starts from Chukkung is the best option for those who want to climb Island Peak but have a tight budget.
-This cost-friendly adventure gives you the freedom to trek to Chukkung by yourself and receives our climbing assistance from the base of the mountain.
+Island Peak Expedition of 4 days from Chhukung is the best option for those who want to climb Island Peak but have a tight budget.
+This cost-friendly adventure gives you the freedom to trek to Chhukung by yourself and receives our climbing assistance from the mountain base.
 We offer you a guide, climbing permit, camping logistics, and group climbing equipment.
-You only have to show up at Chukkung and we will take it from there.
+You only have to show up at Chhukung, and we will take it from there.

-For climbers looking for an acclimatization climb before they scale 8000m or 7000m peaks, Island Peak Expedition is the perfect mountain.
-Though there few technical portions, the peak can be climbed in a day.
-You can return to Chukkung the same day you summit.
+For climbers looking for an acclimatization climb before they scale 8,000m or 7,000m peaks, Island Peak Expedition is the perfect mountain.
+Though there are few technical portions, you can climb the Peak within a day.
+You can return to Chhukung the same day you summit.
 An experienced guide with more than 20 years of experience in climbing will help you up the mountain.

 |Day 4||Contingency day|

 Island Peak or Imja Tse is a mountain that offers you the perfect Himalayan peak climbing experience.
-Standing tall at 6189m, one can reach the mountain's summit from the base camp and return in one day.
-Island Peak Expedition from Chhukung which only takes 4 days and begins from Chukkung offers a budget-friendly and flexible option for those climbers needing only climbing support.
+Standing tall at 6,189m, one can reach the mountain's summit from the base camp and return in one day.
+Island Peak Expedition from Chhukung, which only takes 4 days and begins from Chhukung, offers a budget-friendly and flexible option for those climbers needing only climbing support.
 Guide, climbing permit, camping logistics at the Island Peak Base Camp are arranged by the company.

-Your Island Peak expedition adventure begins from Chukkung.
+Your Island Peak expedition adventure begins from Chhukung.
 At this Sherpa settlement, you meet your guide and expedition crew.
-After checking the gear and equipment the team heads out to Island Peak Base Camp where a pre-climb training is conducted.
+After checking the gear and equipment, the team heads out to Island Peak Base Camp, where pre-climb training is conducted.
 Our experienced climbing Sherpa will demonstrate the use of climbing equipment and let you try them out.
-Under his guidance, you try rappelling and abseiling using harness, rope, ascenders, and descenders.
+Under his guidance, you try rappelling and abseiling using a harness, rope, ascenders, and descenders.

 As the route to Island peak has some challenging technical sections, the pre-climb training will certainly boost the confidence of novice climbers.
-The peak also lies close to Mount Everest, which makes it the ideal choice for expedition members looking for an acclimatization climb before the big Everest summit push.
-With technical portions that are just ideal for polishing the technical climbing skills, Island Peak is the perfect mountain to practice climbing before an 8000m summit.
+The peak also lies close to Mount Everest, making it the ideal choice for expedition members looking for an acclimatization climb before the big Everest summit push.
+With technical portions just ideal for polishing the technical climbing skills, Island Peak is the perfect mountain to practice climbing before an 8,000m summit.

 Even though the summit can be reached in a single day, one has to remember that it is physically draining.
-Walking and climbing continuously for 10-12 hours at high altitude needs a lot of physical as well as mental strength.
+Walking and climbing continuously for 10-12 hours at high altitudes needs a lot of physical and mental strength.
 The climb will test your endurance limit to the maximum.

 This short Island Peak Expedition itinerary is for those independent trekkers and climbers who only need help with the logistics while climbing Island Peak.
-As our climbing crew camps out at the Island Peak Base Camp throughout the climbing season, you can trek to Chukkung anytime during the season to begin your Island Peak Expedition adventure.
+As our climbing crew camps out at the Island Peak Base Camp throughout the climbing season, you can trek to Chhukung anytime to begin your Island Peak Expedition adventure.
 You spend a night at a local teahouse and another night camping at Island Peak Base Camp.

-Trek to Chukkung and meet with our guide and climbing crew.
-A small village at the base of Island Peak, Chukkung has a few teahouses climbing gear and equipment rental outlets where you can hire any items you need for climbing Island Peak.
-Our guide will help you if you need any sort of assistance to rent your gear.
+Trek to Chhukung and meet with our guide and climbing crew.
+A small village at the base of Island Peak, Chhukung has a few teahouses climbing gear, and equipment rental outlets where you can hire any items you need for climbing Island Peak.
+Our guide will help you if you need any assistance to rent your gear.

-Leave your things in your one-man tent and have lunch.
-Our crew will have a kitchen tent set up where nutritious meals will be prepared for you and other climbers.
-After having lunch at the dining tent furnished with chairs and a table, you participate in a pre-climb training.
-Practice rappelling and belaying under the guidance of our experienced guide.
+Leave your things in your one-person tent and have lunch.
+Our crew will have a kitchen tent set up to prepare you and other climbers for nutritious meals.
+After having lunch at the dining tent furnished with chairs and a table, you participate in pre-climb training—practice rappelling and belaying under the guidance of our experienced guide.

 Get to bed early as you need to wake up at midnight to prepare for your summit push.